wds4/tribal-tapestry/essays/bookJustification/introduction/rules.md

 ## Problematise

 To render a word or statement problematic means to endeavor to change the definitions of one or more words until one of the following states is reached.
+Typically this is achieved using one of the following methods:

 1. It is devoid of any content.
    subset: it is devoid of any *new* content.
-3. It is morally offensive.
+2. It is morally offensive.
-4. It is incorrect.
+3. It is incorrect.

+Equivocation between two or more of the above methods accompanied by studious ignorance of the statement itself is a strong indicator of the social cognitive mode.